RBrooksDK/SMP1/08 Regression/README.md

 - Prediction
 - Residual Analysis

+I've added a [page](08 Regression\Calculating metrics.ipynb) with all the useful formulas for calculating the parameters as well as the performance metrics, $r$ and $r^2$

 ## Problems to be worked on in/after class:

 If nothing is noted, assume it is “Exam”.
 If it is the reexam, it will be stated.